How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Experiments and Results

-We created \totalClient prompts using the default prompt template $P$ (see Section~\ref{sec:prompts}), and sent them to \tool for results.
-This experiment examines ``\emph{When we provide as much relevant information as possible in the prompts sent to \tool, how effectively can it generate security tests?}'' As shown in Table~\ref{tab:rq1}, \tool generated tests for all prompts: 26 of the tests are compilable and runnable; 14 tests are compilable and runnable after we manually applied minor fixes (e.g., customizing hardcoded file paths); \completeECount of these \totalTest tests (26 + 14) effectively mimic the behaviors of given library tests, and successfully exploit vulnerabilities by throwing relevant errors or runtime exceptions.
+As shown in Table~\ref{tab:rq1}, \tool generated tests for all prompts.
+Of these, \runnable tests are compilable and runnable as is.
+In contrast, \minorfix tests become compilable and runnable after we manually apply minor fixes, such as adding missing dependencies, handling exceptions, or correcting hardcoded file paths. \completeECount \tse{(including five tests with minor fixes)} of these \totalCompTest tests effectively mimic the behaviors of given library tests, and successfully demonstrate PoV by throwing relevant errors or runtime exceptions.